Using a .cleanignore File

 Git offers a wide range of useful command line verbs besides the "usual"

-which contain IDE configuration which are
+launchSettings.json which contain IDE configuration which are only relevant

-using the -x -e <expression>
+-e <expression> option:

 git clean -dfx -e .vs/ -e *.user -e launchSettings.json

-These expressions looked similar to the content of a .gitignore
+These expressions looked similar to the content of a .gitignore file to me, so

-file into git clean
+.cleanignore file into git clean:

 public static void Clean()